Sales to Current Assets Ratio

 This somewhat exaggerated example demonstrates a couple of key points.
 At first glance, the ratio values appear fairly meaningless when each of them is considered in isolation.

-But when you examine all three results together you can see that Company E is displaying a disturbing trend, where its sales to current assets ratio value has increased significantly over the past three years.
+But when you examine all three results together you can see that Company E is displaying a disturbing trend, where its sales to current asset ratio value has increased significantly over the past three years.

 Although its sales have risen steadily over the same period, Company E has been supporting and generating those sales with fewer available assets each year.